sowalks/BLE_Diss_Project_Docs/Starting Point.md

 -  open beacon?
 They do not cycle ids.
 Also resource requirements

 -  Does the marks scheme mean by strucutred design and evaluation approach
--  Should i include more complex feature modelling like Rayleigh [[Notes on Ramsey Papers#Covid Talk]]etc (LOOK IT UP) than just the median for my project, or could it be an extension?
+-  Should i include more complex feature modelling like Rayleigh [[COVID Talk#Covid Talk]]etc (LOOK IT UP) than just the median for my project, or could it be an extension?
 -